JerrickLiu/PersonalWebsite/_projects/da.md

 order: 1
 ---

-During the summer of 2021, I worked on a project centerd around unsupervised domain adaptation (UDA).
+During the summer of 2021, I worked on a project centered around unsupervised domain adaptation (UDA).
 Illustrated below, domain adaptation is the simple idea of training a classifier on one domain, called the source domain, and adapting that classifier to classify the same classes in another domain, called the target domain.

 ![ex](/assets/img/da_ex.png)